-High power guns, especially the easy to carry and conceal automatics were demanded more and more by law enforcement agencies at the time, so Colt created the .38 Super, also now known as the .38 Super+P.
+High power guns, especially easy to carry and conceal automatics were demanded more and more by law enforcement agencies at the time.
+So Colt created the .38 Super, also now known as the .38 Super+P.

 Below is an original factory engraved Colt .38 Super, it is nickel plated, complete with Mother of Pearl grips.
 The serial number 6744 dates it from 1930.

 In 1929, Colt introduced this very powerful new caliber to meet demand, and it was Colt's tough M1911 and M1911A1 automatic pistol that was chambered to fire it.

 When the .38 Super was introduced it was the most powerful automatic pistol cartridge in the world, even more powerful than the bigger .45 caliber that the gun was originally designed to shoot.